On S-Finite Measures and Kernels: Disintegration

-We can apply \citep[Theorem F.2.6]{pollard2002user} to this last equivalent criterion to get the uniqueness statement required. \end{proof} Seeing that a disintegration of kernels is, in particular, pointwise a disintegration of measures, this uniqueness result also applies to disintegrations of kernels.
+We can apply \citep[Theorem F.2.6]{pollard2002user} to this equivalent criterion; translating back along the density $f$ gives the required $\nu$-almost everywhere $\infty$-uniqueness statement. \end{proof} Since a disintegration of kernels is, in particular, pointwise a disintegration of measures, this uniqueness result also applies to disintegrations of kernels.